volodymyrhudyma/blog/content/blog/2020-05-02-call-apply-and-bind-in-javascript.md

 boundFunction(); // Prints "Welcome, John Doe, your table number is: 10"
 ```

-We can pass arguments at the same time we execute `bind` method, as we did above or at the moment when we invoke bound function:
+We can pass arguments at the same time we execute `bind` method, as we did above or at the moment when we invoke the bound function:

 ```javascript
 const user = {